-A description of and reference to procedures in relation to use of remotely piloted aircraft systems (e.g., drones) should be included.
-[Refer to the requirements and associated guidance under paragraph 41(g) of the Framework Regulations]
+A description of and reference to procedures in relation to use of remotely piloted aircraft systems (e.g., drones) and any details with respect to control and monitoring systems and to team members should be included.
+[Refer to the requirements and associated guidance under paragraph 41(g) of the Framework Regulations.]